rajpurkar/mlx/source/_posts/chexpert-validate.md

 {% asset_img upload.png Upload %}
 <br>

-Upload dataset.zip first.
+Upload dataset.zip first (dataset.zip a the zip file within the folder you downloaded).
 In a few seconds, you should see a table with a row added on the left side of the page (refresh the page if you don't).
 Then upload image_paths.csv, and then ground_truths.csv, one by one.

+*If you uploaded the **wrong** file, you can simply right click on the new row that has been added to the left of the page, and select 'Remove Bundle Permanently'.*
 <br>
 {% asset_img upload2.png All Files Are Uploaded %}
 <br>